ozhanklnc/TrendAnalyzer/README.md

-Something Something
-something something by cagan
+lalalalalalalala hi something by Bora